algolia/autocomplete/packages/website/docs/creating-multi-source-autocompletes.md

 ## Next steps

 This tutorial combined three sources in one autocomplete.
 Depending on your use case, you might want to add more or different ones than the ones included here.
-Regardless of what you use for your sources, the method is the same.
+Regardless of what you use for your sections, the method is the same: provide a different a [source](sources) for each.

 You may also choose to style your multi-source autocomplete differently by creating a horizontal layout or further differentiating how to display each source type.